 Remembering the American Red Cross in your will is a wonderful way for you to make a lasting gift.
 Large or small, your bequest will make an important contribution to our long-term strength and our ability to carry on with our activities.

-But what if you don't have a will?
-Don't worry, you are not alone.
-Most Americans don't have a will.
+But what if you don't have a will or living trust?
+You are not alone.
+Most Americans don’t have a will.

-If you die without a will, the laws of your state will decide how your estate is divided up.
-Typically, this means your estate will be divided up among your closest surviving family members according to a formula, and none of your estate will go to the Red Cross or any other charity.
-If you wish to have a say in how your estate is distributed, you must have a will.
-We encourage you to work with an experienced attorney to create a will that accomplishes your goals for your estate.
+If you die without a will, the laws of your state will decide how your estate is divided.
+Typically, the probate court will divide your estate among your closest surviving family members according to a formula, and none of your estate can go to the American Red Cross or any other charity.
+If you wish to have a say in how your estate is distributed, you must have a will or living trust.
+We encourage you to work with an experienced attorney to create a will or living trust that accomplishes your goals for your estate.

 Ways you can define a charitable gift in your estate plan